PrestaShop/community-theme-16/README.md

 If would like to be able to use this build process and preview the changes at the same time, we suggest doing this:

-1. Create a dedicated development installation of PrestaShop
+1. Create a development installation of PrestaShop (e.g. `/presta/`)
-2. Clone the repository
+2. Clone the repository somewhere else (e.g. `/community-theme-16/`)
-3. Build theme `.zip` archive and install it via back-office.
+3. Build theme `.zip` archive in `/community-theme-16` and install it via back-office in `/presta/`.
-4. Move repository files on top of PrestaShop installation files.
+4. Move repository files from `/community-theme-16/` "on top" (merge) to PrestaShop installation `/presta/`.
+   Don't forget to move hidden dot files and folders!
+5. Delete `/community-theme-16/`.
+You can now do everything in `/presta/`.
-5. Change theme files, build theme, preview changes in browser
+5. Change theme files, build CSS, preview changes in your browser.
-6. (Optional) Push changes to a forked repository and make a pull request.
+6. (Optional) Push fixes, improvements to your forked repository and make a pull request to the origin.

 **To build** this theme, these tools are required: